 Hikers set off into the Malla Nature Reserve near Kilpisjärvi, close to the borders with both Sweden and Norway.
 In a few months, these same trails will be cross-country ski tracks.
 Photo: Tim Bird

-Bands of yellows and reds adorn the slopes of Saana, a sacred mountain for the Sámi, the indigenous people whose homeland stretches across northern Finland, Sweden and Norway and a corner of Russia.
+Bands of yellows and reds adorn the slopes of Saana, a sacred mountain for the Sámi, the Indigenous People whose homeland, Sápmi, is divided into four parts by the borders of the nation-states Finland, Sweden, Norway and Russia.
 Saana looms above a lake called Kilpisjärvi.
 Photo: Tim Bird

 Trekkers take a boat across the lake from the village of Kilpisjärvi before hiking to the three-country cairn that marks the meeting place between Finland, Norway and Sweden, then walking back across the fells.
 Photo: Tim Bird